freqtrade/freqtrade/docs/data-download.md

     While this method uses async calls, it will be slow, since it requires the result of the previous call to generate the next request to the exchange.

 !!!
 Warning
-    This datatype is not available during trading.
-It probably will never be since all exchanges tested don't provide this data in real time, but with a delay of a few 100 candles.
+    The historic trades are not available during Freqtrade dry-run and live trade modes because all exchanges tested provide this data with a delay of few 100 candles, so it's not suitable for real-time trading.

 ### Historic Kraken data

-The Kraken API does only provide 720 historic candles, which is sufficient for regular trading operations, but is a problem for backtesting.
+The Kraken API does only provide 720 historic candles, which is sufficient for FreqTrade dry-run and live trade modes, but is a problem for backtesting.
 To download data for the Kraken exchange, using `--dl-trades` is mandatory, otherwise the bot will download the same 720 candles over and over, and you'll not have enough backtest data.

 ## Next step